Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/digital-forensics-fundamentals.md

 - The four-step forensic methodology.
 - What proper evidence acquisition requires (authorization, chain of custody, write blockers).
-- The two main types of Windows forensic images
+- The two main types of Windows forensic images.
 - Tools commonly used in digital forensic investigations

 ## 🧠 In My Own Words